[ID] => 222

 Each month, the Food Bank of Northern Nevada helps to feed more than 130,000 neighbors in need in our community, and food and monetary gifts donated by caring community members are a vital part of making that happen.

 Food & Fund Drives have played an important role in collecting donations for food banks like Food Bank of Northern Nevada for decades.
 However, traditional food drives are changing as food pantries and other Food Bank partners continue to seek out fresh, more nutritious food for our neighbors facing hunger.

 That’s where the Food Bank’s Virtual Food Drive comes in.

 When you host a Virtual Food Drive for Food Bank of Northern Nevada, you are transforming $1 into 3 meals for hungry children, seniors, and families in our community.
 Better yet, your Virtual Drive will help put fresh foods including produce, dairy and meat, on the tables of those who need it most.
 The impact is incredible!

-Every dollar and every pound of food count, so whether you choose to host a Virtual Food & Fund Drive or want to go the more traditional route, your drive will help us feed those in need right here in our community.
+Every dollar and every pound of food count, so whether you choose to host a Virtual Food & Fund Drive or want to go the more traditional route, your donations will help us feed those experiencing need right here in our community.

 Please register your food drive with our form to get the barrel(s) delivered to you.
 Once you click submit, the form goes right to the inbox of our Event & Food Drive Coordinator, Jessica.
 She will get back to you within 1-5 days from when you submit the form.